DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 ## DevContainer Pod

-With OpenEBS set up, and ZFS ready to go, we're ready to deploy our DevContainer!
+With OpenEBS set up, and ZFS ready to go, we're all set to deploy our DevContainer!
 We'll create a Pod and attach a PersistentVolumeClaim for our Conan Cache.